 Making sure that we include all of these elements in our memorial ceremonies will go far to creating gatherings that evoke comfort for family and friends alike.

 Your nearest member of Selected Independent Funeral Homes can provide additional helpful information and trusted guidance.
-Use their Member Locator to find a reliable source for informative literature and answers to your questions.

 William G. Hoy, DMin, FT is the director of Texas-based Grief Connect, a center for bereavement education.
 As an educator, author and counselor, he has walked alongside grieving people for more than 25 years.
 In addition to presenting more than 70 invited lectures each year to groups of caregiving professionals across the United States and Canada, Dr. Hoy teaches in the Medical Humanities Program, College of Arts and Sciences at Baylor University.